 DON’T Underestimate the Power of Nostalgia

-Let’s be honest: The music of New Kids on the Block is never going to sit on the shelf next to Mozart and Beethoven.
+Let’s be honest: the music of New Kids on the Block is never going to sit on the shelf next to Mozart and Beethoven.
 Or Peaches & Herb, for that matter.
-But 2008’s The Block, their first studio album in 14 years, skyrocketed up the charts, fueled by the wistfulness of fans who probably still have NKOTB lunchboxes tucked away in their closets.
+But 2008’s The Block, the onetime boy band's first studio album in 14 years, skyrocketed up the charts, fueled by the wistfulness of fans who probably still have NKOTB lunchboxes tucked away in their closets.
+Now the kids are back on the road, sharing their decades-old (er, honed) dance moves with adoring North American audiences.

 DO Change Your Look